 Make a double batch of this frittata and store in an airtight container in the fridge, then reheat for a quick meal.
 This frittata is delicious served either hot or at room temperature, so pack a slice for school/work lunches or picnics.

-This frittata recipe calls for baby spinach, cremini mushrooms, scallions, parsley, and sliced tomatoes, but you can substitute whatever veggies you have on hand or whatever is seasonal.
+This frittata recipe calls for eggs, baby spinach, cremini mushrooms, scallions, parsley, and sliced tomatoes, but you can substitute whatever veggies you have on hand or whatever is seasonal.
 Broccoli, cauliflower, asparagus, and sweet peppers are all good alternatives.

 Plenty of fresh herbs add flavour to this frittata.
 I opted for parsley and scallions, but you can substitute fresh basil, chives, tarragon, or even a few finely chopped sage leaves.
 Be sure to use fresh herbs as opposed to dried herbs if possible to keep the flavors fresh and light.